richard-warren/locomotionAnalysis/models/README.md

 - [ ] housekeeping
   - [ ] make sure getKinematicData works with new analysis... will we be using this in the new project at all?
   - [ ] get rid of redundant video files
+  - should i be storing stanceBins in runAnalyzed.mat?
 - [ ] documentation for creating training data
 - [ ] add lick amplitude?
 - [ ] bayesian methods for filtering tongue and whisker locations, incorporating prior information about location (in mouth, and maximally retracted)